voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

             ...
         labels.json

 Multiple label files, each corresponding to one or more videos.
-Video filepaths are stored in labels as streams:
+This case is similar to when there is a single label file, except that the label information may be spread out over multiple files.
+Since the filenames cannot be used to match labels to videos, the video filepaths must again be stored as streams in the labels files:

 .. code-block:: text